Frequently Asked Questions

 Although your interest rate can be subject to change, Mid Valley Financial will calculate the interest rate at each adjustment period by adding its margin (an interest rate that is specified when you get the loan) to an established monetary index.
 The margin will vary and you should give us a call for more detailed information.

-What Types Of Indexes Are Used On ARM Loans?
+What Indexes Are Used to Calculate ARM Loan Rates?

 A variety of adjustable rate programs are available that use different indexes.
 Contact us for details today for the most recent information.